 Around the same time Huffington circulated the memo, a team of visual and UX designers, content strategists, and producers from Code and Theory were taking a first pass at website prototypes and initial design concepts.

 Some five months later, the first manifestation of the complete redesign—the mobile website—was unveiled to coincide with HuffPost’s tenth birthday.

 Mobile is the future, and the future is happening now.

 The mobile site is the just first phase of Huffington Post’s first-ever site-wide redesign, which will roll out in the coming weeks and months.

-In its entirety, this project was about re-thinking how one of the web’s first digital-first news sites publishes news, and how to deliver a platform that could continue to grow with HuffPost’s rapid growth and global expansion.
+In its entirety, this project was about re-thinking how one of the web’s earliest digital-first news sites publishes news, and how to deliver a platform that could continue to grow with HuffPost’s rapid global expansion.

 The mobile site’s design was informed by the fact that people consume news differently on a mobile device than on desktop.